-Wondering what to make for dinner?
-This delicious Moroccan chickpea stew is an easy and healthy meal rich in protein and fiber.
+This delicious Moroccan chickpea stew is a healthy recipe rich in protein and fiber.
 Serve over long grain rice for an easy dinner.

 How to boil chickpeas (and other legumes)